mui/material-ui/docs/src/pages/customization/themes/themes.md

       // light: will be calculated from palette.primary.main,
       main: '#ff4400',
       // dark: will be calculated from palette.primary.main,
-      // contrastText: will be calculated to contast with palette.primary.main },
+      // contrastText: will be calculated to contrast with palette.primary.main },
     secondary: {
       light: '#0066ff',